Code-Institute-Submissions/hippo/README.md

 ## Features

 ### Existing Features
-- None yet

-### Features Left to Implement

 - Eye catching front page
   - Sliding picture box

+### Features Left to Implement

 - Information page.
     - Sidebar to navigate to different parts of the information
     - Pictures with "Did you know?" tips when you hover over them.